rbind/robinlovelace/content/post/2025-01-03-2024-retrospective/index.md

 It's been another busy year, and another year of change.
 In this post I'll look back on 2024 and forward to 2025.

-Work-wise, I completed my contract in the [Civil Service](https://www.gov.uk/government/organisations/civil-service) where I've been working for the last 2 years in new government agency [Active Travel England](https://www.activetravelengland.gov.uk/) (note their shiny new website hosted at [activetravelengland.gov.uk](https://www.activetravelengland.gov.uk/), which has been a long timing coming).
+Work-wise, I completed my contract in the [Civil Service](https://www.gov.uk/government/organisations/civil-service) where I've been working for the last 2 years in new government agency [Active Travel England](https://www.activetravelengland.gov.uk/) (note their shiny new website hosted at [activetravelengland.gov.uk](https://www.activetravelengland.gov.uk/), which has been a long time coming).
 I got a [promotion](https://www.robinlovelace.net/post/professorship/), and, from January 2025, will be back to the relative simplicity of having a single full time job.
 Data-driven research, teaching, and problem-solving is my calling, and I'm looking forward to getting back to it full time at the University of Leeds.